A COMPARATIVE STUDY ON THE EFFICACY OF POSITIVE PSYCHOLOGY INTERVENTION AND COGNITIVE BEHAVIORAL THERAPY FOR CLINICAL DEPRESSION

-• Dr. Muhammad Azfar Maqsood
+• Muhammad Azfar Maqsood Benazir Bhutto Hospital Rawalpindi

 Keywords: Cognitive Behavioral Therapy, Depression, Pakistan, Positive Psychology Intervention, Psychological Well-Being